Skip to content

 For many creators, knowledge workers, students, entrepreneurs, and researchers working for a couple of hours a day in a state of flow can be the difference between unreasonable productivity and nothing.
 Only when work is effortless, pleasurable, and fluid can you produce significant amounts of it.

-For example, I spend significant time understanding the difference between a breakthrough day and a day where I just went through the business motions.
+For example, I spend significant time understanding the difference between a breakthrough day and a day when I just went through the business motions.
 The difference is flow states for peak performance.

 According to a McKinsey study of top executives, flow states increase productivity by 5x as described in a Harward Business Review case [1].
 In just 2 hours per day for a whole week, one can achieve the same results as a 50-hour workweek.
 This research from leading consulting group McKinsey found that increasing the ratio of time spent in a flow state by 15% to 20% could double overall output.